 Washing dishes can be somewhat simple and easy.
 However, making sure that your baby’s feeding bottle is squeaky clean and germ-free is an entirely different case.

-If you are a first-time parent, bear in mind that sterilizing a feeding bottle at least once before using it is an imperative first step towards protecting your baby's developing immune system from stubborn germs.
+If you are a first-time parent, bear in mind that sterilizing a feeding bottle at least once before using it is an imperative first step toward protecting your baby’s developing an immune system from stubborn germs.